You are checking a tour that begins in Uyuni. If you want to see tours that begin in San Pedro de Atacama, click here.

 During the months from January to April, it takes places the weather phenomenon known as the Altiplanic winter, rain season in the central Andes.
 Due to this, is is possible that the described itinerary is modified as follows:

-- The first night is not in a hostel in San Juan del Rosario, but a hostel in Uyuni.
+- The first night is in a hostel in Uyuni.

 Force majeure changes

-Due to high demand of the tour, we recommend to book at least a week in advance.
+Due to high demand of the activity, we recommend to book at least a week in advance.

 What documents do I need to cross the border into Chile?